dannyvelas/Star-Command/README.md

 <summary><h2>Install Plex in LXC container</h2></summary>

 - Update `./ansible/inventory.ini` so that the `plex` host has IP address `<lxc-ip>`.
-- Run `ansible-playbook -i ansible/inventory.ini ansible/install-plex.yml -u root`
+- Run `ansible-playbook -i ansible/inventory.ini ansible/install-plex.yml -u root`.
 - After this, you should be able to go to visit `http://<lxc-ip>:32400` and see the Plex welcome screen.

 </details>